ahheman/Flappy-Bird/README.md

 - ChatGPT (OpenAI): Used for generating, refining, and debugging the game code
 - CodePen.io: Used to test and preview the game in a live browser environment
 - Leonardo.Ai: Used to create fantasy-style game images and background art
-- Samsung AI Image Editor: Used for cropping and shaping images (bird, pipes)
 - Image assets from PostImage (royalty-free)
 - Free and open-source sound effects from [Freesound.org](https://freesound.org)
 - Text animation via CSS keyframes